REACH Enrollment

 Patient Affordability

-I have concerns about paying for my prescribed Reata medicine.
+I have concerns about paying for my prescribed medicine.
 How can REACH help?

 There are options to help you afford your prescribed Reata medicine.
 Care Navigators can help you explore your eligibility for affordability programs.